chharvey/counterpoint/docs/reference/variables.md

 ```
 When we declare a variable, we must assign it a value, using the **assignment operator** `=`.
 In some languages, declaring a variable and at the same time assigning it a value is called **initialization**.
-In Solid, this is mandatory — It’s not possible to declare a value without initializing it.
+In Counterpoint, this is mandatory — It’s not possible to declare a value without initializing it.
 The assignment operator is an equals sign, but it does not represent equality in the mathematical sense.
 It means we’re setting the value on the right-hand side to the variable on the left.
 In programming terms, we say, “the variable `my_var` is **assigned the value** `'Hello, world!'`”,